madaritech/woocommerce-cf-piva/readme.txt

 * in case the customer selects the invoice, in the checkout a mandatory field is added, in which the customer can specify the VAT or the Tax Code

 * in case the customer selects the invoice, the order will specify the choice made and the value of the Tax Code and/or VAT Code

+* the drop-down menu can be disabled from the settings page: in this case the type of invoicing is always "Invoice", a mandatory field is added in which the customer can specify the VAT number or the Tax Code

 == Installation ==